-Students who were admitted to WKU on a conditional basis who have fulfilled their conditions of admission may change their major via the Major/Minor/Advisor Change Form.
+Students who have fulfilled their conditions of admission may change their major via the Major/Minor/Advisor Change Form.
 The student should meet the following requirements by the term in which the move is to be effective: (a) have successfully completed a minimum of 24 degree hours at WKU; (b) earned 2.0 or higher cumulative GPA, and (c) have no Pre-College Curriculum deficiencies.